Yuan Zhen (Jin dynasty): Yuan Zhen's Rebellion

-Huan Wen was furious and humiliated by his latest defeat.
+The defeat at Fangtou left Huan Wen angry and politically humiliated.
 He fully blamed Yuan Zhen for not securing his supply route, but part of this also had to do with Huan Wen wanting to save face and deflect fault.
 Huan Wen demanded the court strip him off his office and reduce him to a commoner.
-Yuan Zhen called his accusations slanders and refused to accept it.
-Yuan Zhen sent word to the Jin court about Huan Wen's own crime, but the court ignored him.
-Thus, Yuan Zhen decided to rebel in Shouchun in 369, offering submission to both Former Yan and Former Qin.
+Yuan Zhen dismissed his accusations as slander and refused to accept his punishment.
+Yuan Zhen sent word to the Jin court about Huan Wen's own crimes, but was ignored.
+Thus, Yuan Zhen rebelled in Shouchun in December 369, offering submission to both Former Yan and Former Qin.

 Former Yan was first to receive his submission, and wanted to make Yuan Zhen Commissioner Bearing Credentials and a few other important titles.
 However, their envoy Wen Tong (溫統) passed away on the way to Yuan Zhen, so Yuan Zhen never received his titles.
-At the beginning of 370, Yuan Zhen suspected that his Interior Ministers Zhu Xian (朱憲) and Zhu Bin (朱斌) were in touch with Huan Wen, so he had them both killed.
+On 7 March 370, Yuan Zhen suspected that his Interior Ministers Zhu Xian (朱憲) and Zhu Bin (朱斌) were in contact with Huan Wen, so he had them both killed.

-Yuan Zhen died naturally on the 10th of April in 370.
-His son Yuan Qin (袁瑾) would succeed him after the Administrator of Chen Commandery, Zhu Fu (朱輔) acclaimed him.

-Children

-Yuan Zhen had at least three sons: Yuan Shuangzi (袁雙之), Yuan Aizhi (袁愛之) and Yuan Qin.
-Yuan Shuangzi and Yuan Aizhi were the ones who killed Zhu Xian and Zhu Bin for their father.
+Yuan Zhen died naturally on 10 April 370.
+He had at least three sons: Yuan Qin (袁瑾) Yuan Shuangzi (袁雙之), Yuan Aizhi (袁愛之) and Yuan Qin, the latter two who helped him killed Zhu Xian and Zhu Bin.After his death, the Administrator of Chen Commandery, Zhu Fu (朱輔) acclaimed Yuan Qin as the rebellion's new leader.